Jean Marie.

 Time passed.

-I stopped noticing the cliffs, the water, the ferry’s progress.
-I did not notice that the deck had completely emptied as passengers already disembarked, because Hugh and I remained in our blue velvet chairs, now turned completely towards one another.
+I didn’t notice that the deck had completely emptied, that passengers had already disembarked, because Hugh and I remained in our velvet chairs, now turned fully toward one another.

 “Thank you,” I said, “for telling me all of this.”

-His eyes drifted back to Jean.
+His eyes drifted back to Jean Marie.

 “I am in love with her.
 She’s the only one.
 She will always be the only one.”